davidegaspar/davidegaspar/RESUME.md

 Senior Software Engineer based in central London currently working in the Cloud Platform Team.

-Strong belief in the DevOps culture, were diverse multi-skill teams build and run all their software including Infrastructure, Testing, Observability and Security.
+Strong belief in the DevOps culture, were diverse multi-skill teams build and run all their software, including Infrastructure, Testing, Observability and Security.

 ## Core Principles